 There are four stages to bringing a claim for possession.
 Unless your tenant moves out voluntarily, you need to go through all four stages.
 All are essential.

 This is probably the most important stage.
 Get it wrong and you are in trouble!
 Your eviction claim will take months longer than it should (if you are lucky) and will almost certainly be a lot more expensive.

 In almost all situations you need to serve some sort of warning notice on your tenant before you start your eviction claim.

 However this must be the right notice for the type of tenancy and eviction claim being used and must be correctly drafted and give the correct notice period.

 Even after you get your order for possession – you can’t actually get possession of your property if they refuse to move out, until you have made a bailiffs appointment and they have formally evicted the tenants.

 Note that you can also use the High Court Enforcement Officers but the process is more expensive and you need leave of the court.
-If you want to use the High Court service we suggest you use solicitors, for example Landlord Action.
+If you want to use the High Court service we suggest you use solicitors.

 If you are not a Landlord Law member you can find out more and join online via the button below: